Astonvillafc1/Astonvillafc1/_posts/2018-10-01-Even-more-coding-in-Python.md

     <td></td>
   </tr>
   <tr>
-    <td>In future lessons, when I have a music lesson, I should try and work twice as hard to make up for missed time.</td>
+    <td>In future lessons, I should look at the time and make sure that I am not spending huge amounts of time on one problem and wasting time.</td>
     <td></td>
   </tr>
 </table>